-The following table represents aggregate fees billed to us for the fiscal year ended December 31, 2021 and 2020 by Deloitte & Touche LLP.
+The following table represents aggregate fees billed to us for the fiscal year ended December 31, 2022 and 2021 by Deloitte & Touche LLP.

-.
-2021 2020
+2022 2021

-Audit Fees (1) \$ 1,282,649 \$ 1,347,160
+Audit Fees (1) \$ 1,370,898 \$ 1,282,649

-Audit Related Fees (2) 1,895 31,895
+Audit Related Fees (2) 61,880 1,895

-Tax Fees (3) 13,300 133,252
+Tax Fees (3) 40,187 13,300

 All Other Fees

-Total Fees \$ 1,297,844 \$ 1,512,307
+Total Fees \$ 1,472,965 \$ 1,297,844

 - (1) Audit Fees represent fees and out-of-pocket expenses for professional services provided in connection with the audit of the Company's consolidated financial statements, including the audit of the effectiveness of internal control over financial reporting, and the review of the Company's quarterly consolidated financial statements.
-Audit Fees in 2021 included fees for the consent letter provided in connection with the filing of our Form S-8 with the SEC on December 16, 2021. - (2) Audit Related Fees consist of fees for attest and related services that are reasonably related to the performance of the audit or review of the financial statements but not listed as "Audit Fees" and include attest services related to due diligence services and annual subscription to Deloitte & Touche LLP's online resource library and online document repository. - (3) Tax Fees consist of fees related to tax compliance services and consultation services on various domestic and international tax matters including services related to due diligence.
+Audit Fees in 2021 included fees for the consent letter provided in connection with the filing of our Form S-8 with the SEC on December 16, 2021. - (2) Audit Related Fees consist of fees for attest and related services that are reasonably related to the performance of the audit or review of the financial statements but not listed as "Audit Fees" and include attest services related to due diligence services and annual subscription to Deloitte & Touche LLP's online resource library and online document repository.
+Audit Related Fees in 2022 included fees for other advisory services. - (3) Tax Fees consist of fees related to tax compliance services and consultation services on various domestic and international tax matters including services related to due diligence.